 Acceptable Use Policy (AUP)

 DataHive’s Acceptable Use Policy (“AUP”) provides a clear understanding of use of service.
-All users of DataHive’s Internet services, those who access some of our Services but do not have accounts, as well as those who pay a service fee to subscribe to the Services, must comply with this AUP and our Terms of Agreement.
+All users of DataHive’s Internet services, those who access some Services but do not have accounts, as well as those who pay a service fee to subscribe to the Services, must comply with this AUP and the associated Terms of Agreement.

 Use of DataHive Service constitutes acceptance and agreement to DataHive’s AUP as well as DataHive’s Terms of Agreement.